hyunholee26/hyunholee26.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently studying at Arizona State University as a GIS Ph.D Student in Tempe, United States.
-I am a member of CICI (Cyber Infrastructure and Computational Intelligence) lab advised by [Dr. Wenwen Li](https://search.asu.edu/profile/1978357).
+I received my Ph.D. in Geographic Information Science from Arizona State University, where I was advised by [Dr. Wenwen Li](https://search.asu.edu/profile/1978357).

 I am focusing on deep learning for geospatial data, particularly satellite imagery, with an emphasis on model interpretability.
 Additionally, I am interested in the applications of deep learning in water resources management.
 Currently, I am working on waterbody segmentation, including flood detection, using satellite data and deep learning models.